niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. All above indexes don't allow search for *similar keys*, e.g. misspelled words, called *fuzzy*  querying
 2. Levenshtein automaton
 #### Keeping Everything in Memory
-1. The data structures discussed so far in this chapter have all been answers to the limi‐ tations of disks.
+1. The data structures discussed so far in this chapter have all been answers to the limitations of disks.
    * Disks are durable and lower cost per GB than RAM
 3. In-memory Databases
    * Memcached are intended for caching only, data is lost if a machine restarted